FelipeRuizGarcia/Learner/infrastructure_as_code/learn_packer.md

 **AMI's**
-AWS AMI names must be unique: In your packer template use `locals` block to create a formatted timestamp to keep your AMI name unique.
+AWS AMI names must be unique: In your packer variables, use `locals` block to create a formatted timestamp to keep your AMI name unique.

 ```